Peanut Butter Tofu with Sriracha (Video)

 - several large garlic cloves, sliced

-- 2 T smooth natural peanut butter (use the lowest sugar peanut butter you can find.
+- 2 T smooth natural peanut butter (see notes)

 - 2 T vegetable stock or water

-- 1 T Sriracha Rooster Sauce (more or less to taste)
+- 1 T Sriracha Sauce (more or less to taste)

 - Drain the tofu well in a colander placed in the sink.